DanielJSottile/programming-notes/notes.md

 - `git commit -m ['commit messages here']` standard practice to add a message

 - `git push` - pushes current branch onto git repository
+	- `git push origin HEAD` - HEAD is a shortcut for the current thing you have checked out, and origin is the remote that you are pushing to.
+Do this whenever you are doing a pull request, or on anything really.

 - `git show` - shows the commit that I made and what was done on it